tomh05/Avalon/README.md

 Using Colyseus Game Server (v0.12.x)

-# Running the server locally
+# Running locally as a developer

 You'll need two terminal windows open to be able to run this.
 One for the client, and one for the server: